palon7/SimpleMission/doc/Refernce.md

 So, for example, if there is only one mission with a `probability` of 0.01, that mission will be selected.

 Also, if the mission's `probability` is all 0.01, it is selected with equal probability.
 Note that `probability` is only a relative probability.

+### Notes
+* Changes in Lua scripts are reflected by reloading the savegame, but you need to use the `?reload_scripts` command or recreate the saved data to reflect changes made in the mission editor.
+* The changes in the Enviroment mod probably won't be reflected unless you recreate the savegame.
+* The Cargo zone specified in the `delivery_zone` must have a "Marker text" to be recognized.